Lift Vault

 Set and Rep Ranges

 Most exercises have sets and reps prescribed in ranges.
-For example, you will perform 3 to 4 sets of squats, each with 6 to 8 reps for the squat on lower body training days.
+For example, you’ll perform 3 to 4 sets of squats, each with 6 to 8 reps on lower body training days.

 There are three different recommended set and rep ranges used in this routine: